Blog > Spark Databricks Vs. Synapse Analytics

 Spark Databricks Vs. Synapse Analytics

-Databricks is cross-platform, and that’s an important piece; if users build a ton of scripts out using data bricks, they can have the option to port that to amazon in the future.
-So they have quite close parity in terms of the two versions working across them; it has its runtime, so the guys in Databricks can contribute 70% to 80% of content that goes into the spark open source project comes from Databricks.
+Databricks is cross-platform, and that’s an important piece; if users build a ton of scripts out using data bricks, they can have the option to port that to Amazon in the future.
+So they have quite close parity in terms of the two versions working across them; it has its runtime, so the guys in Databricks can contribute 70% to 80% of the content that goes into the Spark open-source project comes from Databricks.

 - They were released in 2016 (AWS).
 It’s a first-party service on Azure.
 Unlike other clouds, it is not an Azure marketplace or a third-party hosted service.

 - Databricks Proprietary Runtime.
 And also allows its users to combine structured and unstructured data for analysis.

 - Built by the inventory of Spark

 - It is integrated seamlessly with Azure services.

 - It enables the use of Azure Kafka as a streaming data source.

 - Provides direct access to Azure Blob Storage and Azure Data Lake Store.

 - It eliminates the need to maintain two separate sets of users in Databricks and Azure for user authentication.